-The Bank of Italy,, through the Supervisory provisions on remuneration and incentivisation practices within banks and banking groups, contained in the Circular Letter No. 285 "Supervisory Provisions for Banks" and most recently updated on 23 October 2018, transposed into the Italian legal framework Directive 2013/36/EU (CRD IV) on remuneration and incentivisation policies and practices taking into account the application procedures and market developments, in accordance with the European Banking Authority's Guidelines on Sound Remuneration Policies.
-The so-called CRD IV Directive sets forth specific principles and requirements that banks must comply with so as to ensure that: remuneration systems are properly designed and implemented; potential conflicts of interest are effectively managed; the remuneration system takes due account of current and prospective risks, the degree of capitalisation, as well as liquidity levels of each intermediary; transparency towards the market is maximised; and oversight by regulatory authorities is reinforced.
+The Bank of Italy, through the Supervisory provisions on remuneration and incentive practices within banks and banking groups, contained in the Circular No. 285/2013 "Supervisory Provisions for Banks", transposed into the Italian legal framework the CRD Directive on remuneration and incentive policies and practices taking into account application procedures and market developments, in accordance with the European Banking Authority's Guidelines on Sound Remuneration Policies.
+The CRD Directive sets forth specific principles and requirements that banks must comply with so as to ensure that: remuneration systems are properly designed and implemented; potential conflicts of interest are effectively managed; the remuneration system takes due account of current and prospective risks, the degree of capitalisation, as well as liquidity levels of each intermediary; transparency towards the market is maximised; and oversight by regulatory authorities is reinforced.

-The objective of the regulation is to promote - in the interest of all stakeholders - the implementation of remuneration systems that are in line with long-term corporate values, objectives and strategies, linked to corporate performance but appropriately adjusted to reflect all risks, commensurate with the capital and liquidity levels required to cover ongoing business operations, and in any event, designed to avoid distorted incentives that could lead to regulatory violations and excessive risk-taking by individual banks and within the financial system as a whole.
+The objective of the regulation is to promote - in the interest of all stakeholders - the implementation of remuneration systems that are in line with long-term corporate values, objectives and strategies, linked to corporate performance but appropriately adjusted to reflect all risks, commensurate with the capital and liquidity levels required to cover ongoing business operations, and in any event, designed to avoid distorted incentives that could lead to regulatory violations and excessive risk-taking by the bank and within the financial system as a whole.

-As far as this motion is concerned, relevant provisions on remuneration and incentivisation policies and practices are as follows:
+As far as this motion is concerned, relevant provisions on remuneration and incentive policies and practices are as follows:

-- a maximum limit of 1:1 for the ratio of the variable to fixed component of remuneration, to be exclusively applied to Key Personnel; - vesting the General Shareholders' Meeting with powers to raise the aforesaid ratio, provided certain conditions are complied with and, in any case, up to a maximum ratio of 2:1.
+- a maximum limit of 1:1 for the ratio of the variable to fixed component of remuneration, to be exclusively applied to Key Personnel; - vesting the General Shareholders' Meeting with powers to raise the aforesaid ratio, provided certain conditions are met and, in any case, up to a maximum ratio of 2:1.

-The aforementioned provisions also require the Board of Directors to forward the related motion to the Bank of Italy, at least 60 days before the date scheduled for Shareholders' approval of the resolution, and to subsequently file the resulting resolution, with indication of the approved ratio/s for each personnel category, with the Bank of Italy within no more than 30 days following its passage.
+The aforementioned provisions also require the Board of Directors to forward the related motion to the Bank of Italy at least 60 days before the date scheduled for Shareholders' approval of the resolution, and to subsequently file the resulting resolution, with indication of the approved ratio/s for each personnel category, with the Bank of Italy within no more than 30 days following its passage.